Julia Brody, PhD

 The U.S. Environmental Protection Agency recognized Dr. Brody’s research with an Environmental Merit Award in 2000.
 In 2002, she presented one of the Distinguished Lectures at the National Cancer Institute and spoke at the 2009 President’s Cancer Panel where she highlighted the need to integrate biological evidence with human studies to prevent cancers.
 She has served on the National Advisory Environmental Health Sciences Council and is currently an advisor to the California Breast Cancer Research Program and breast cancer activist organizations.

-Dr. Brody is an adjunct assistant professor at the Brown University School of Medicine.
+Dr. Brody is a Research Associate in Epidemiology at the Brown University School of Public Health.
 She earned her PhD at the University of Texas at Austin and her AB at Harvard University.

 Publications & Presentations